gamepro110/cheat-scheets/readme.md

 # cheet-sheets

-repo for keeping my own cheat sheets
+repo for keeping my own cheat sheets, using `Obsidian`